AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 ```
 snakemake --use-conda -k --cores 32
 ```
-To save time on future runs, a central folder of conda enviroments can be called so they don't need to be repeatedly rebuilt.
+To save time on future runs, a central folder of conda environments can be called so they don't need to be repeatedly rebuilt.
 There is a path length limit to this feature so ensure the central folder is located in the home directory

 ```